bme8901/log-book/README.md

 ## Installation

-Please reference the zend framework library through a symbolic link:
+Please navigate to the application/library folder reference the zend framework library through a symbolic link:

 ```ln -s /path/to/zendframework/library/Zend```